Romance (2011 film)

 Romance is a short animated film, directed by Georges Schwizgebel and released in 2011.

 A co-production of the National Film Board of Canada, Radio Télévision Suisse and Schwizgebel's own Studio GDS, the film won the Genie Award for Best Animated Short at the 32nd Genie Awards.

 Plot summary

+A man and a woman are seated next to each other on a plane, during the flight they daydream about a life together.

+The animation is accompanied by the Cello Sonata Op.19 by Rachmaninoff.